zestar90/Simulation_dataset_MCS_Lu/README.md

-# Simulation Dataset for District-Scale Seismic Risk Assessment of Tehran
+# A Data-Driven Framework for Scenario-Based District-Scale Seismic Risk Assessment and Risk Profiling: Application to Tehran, Iran

 ## Description